Run1e/AceBot/notes.md

 set up system for emailing exception stacktraces

+on action for kick patterns it could also show the id

 new stuff for roles selector:
 - add toggle for inline
 - add edits (roles edit <role> <field> * <new_value>)